 In this article, I will explain the difference between doing yoga before or after running.
-Also, I will help you to clarify is it better to run or do yoga first?
+Also, I will help you to clarify whether is it better to run or do yoga first.

 As a general rule, it is better to run first and do yoga after because it will lead to better performance and improved recovery.
 The lower performance is caused by relaxation of the muscle, which leads to lower muscle-tendon stiffness and lower strength.

 But there is more to understand about this question and other factors need to be taken into consideration like duration of the yoga, type of stretching, and personal goals.
 In addition to seeing the pros and cons below, please read the section on how exactly to use stretching for running.